-New Year's Day Martin Luther King Day President's Day Memorial Day Independence Day Labor Day Veteran's Day Thanksgiving Day The day following Thanksgiving Day Christmas Day
+New Year's Day Martin Luther King Day President's Day Memorial Day Labor Day Veteran's Day Thanksgiving Day Juneteenth Independence Day 2 Floating Holidays The day following Thanksgiving Day Christmas Day

-- 2. If one of the holidays above is celebrated on an employee's regularly scheduled day off, the employee shall receive eight (8) hours of annual leave; provided, an employee assigned to work ten (10) hour shifts shall receive ten (10) hours of annual leave. - 3.
-Except as provided in subsection 4 below, if an employee elects to work on one of the above holidays (upon prior notification with KCSO supervisor), the employee, in lieu of receiving the holiday off with pay, shall receive eight (8) hours of annual leave, or ten (10) hours of annual leave if the employee is assigned to work ten (10) hour shifts, and shall receive their regular rate of pay for each hour actually worked on such holidays. - 4.
+- 2. If one of the holidays above is celebrated on an employee's regularly scheduled day off, the employee shall receive eight (8) hours of annual leave; provided, an employee assigned to work ten (10) hour shifts shall receive ten (10) hours of annual leave.
+The employee may elect to receive eight (8) hours of pay at their base hourly rate of pay in lieu of the eight (8) hours of vacation leave, or ten (10) hours of pay at their base hourly rate of pay if the employee is assigned to work ten (10) hour shifts. - 3.
+Except as provided in subsection 4 below, if an employee elects to work on one of the above holidays (upon prior notification with KCSO supervisor), the employee, in lieu of receiving the holiday off with pay, shall receive eight (8) hours of annual leave, or ten (10) hours of annual leave if the employee is assigned to work ten (10) hour shifts, and shall receive their regular rate of pay for each hour actually worked on such holidays.
+The employee may elect to receive eight (8) hours of pay at their base hourly rate of pay in lieu of the eight (8) hours of annual leave, or ten (10) hours of pay at their base hourly rate of pay if the employee is assigned to work ten (10) hour shifts. - 4.
 If an employee is required to work on one of the following holidays:

-New Year's Day Thanksgiving Day
+New Year's Day

-Memorial Day Day after Thanksgiving
+Memorial Day

-Independence Day Christmas Day
+Independence Day

 Veteran's Day

+Thanksgiving Day

+Day after Thanksgiving

+Christmas Day